JonasRSV/NNopt/README.md

 ---

 * Tries to model underlying function using a NN
-* Tries to model uncertanty of the surrogate function by using a memory NN to predict the output of a random neural network
+* Tries to model uncertanty of the surrogate function by using a memory NN to predict the output of the surrogate

-using these 3 neural networks the underlying function is searched using gradient steps combined with a uncertanty measure to decide where to evaluate it next.

 #### Example
 ```python